I was going to finish writing this article last week, but instead, I waited until the last minute before the deadline. Sound familiar?

 9. Share accountability

 Part of the curse of procrastination is that chronic procrastinators tend to be more productive with external pressure, like a deadline.
-In order to avoid the reliance on a deadline to be your kick in the pants, try working with an accountability buddy.
-Sometimes simply telling another person what you plan to do can give you enough external pressure to complete your tasks.
-It’s important that your accountability partner isn’t someone like your boss, whose pressure can lead to more anxiety.
-A co-worker, especially one who works in a completely different department and therefore can’t be considered competition, works best.
+To avoid the reliance on a deadline to be your kick in the pants, try working with an accountability buddy.
+Sometimes, simply telling another person what you plan to do can give you enough external pressure to complete your tasks.
+It’s important that your accountability partner isn’t like your boss, whose pressure can lead to more anxiety.
+A co-worker works best, especially one who works in a completely different department and therefore can’t be considered competition.

 10. Start with what works for you